 Many executives agree that when it comes to finding the right employee fit for company culture and morale, it begins in the interview process.
 One executive has mandated that staff ask at least one or two questions about he employee’s personality during an interview, including passions, interests and needs.
 The key question to ask yourself before considering a candidate during the interview process, an attendee said, is “Are you hiring for the job or are you hiring for the mission?”
 When an employee or candidate matches the vision and mission of the company, the more inherent it is for a person to be engaged and productive.

 Productivity and engagement are so interconnected that one executive mentioned a study where the most engaged employee is 3 times to 5 times more likely to be productive than the most non-engaged employee.
-Regarding company-wide studies of productivity, an attendee mentioned a bell-curve report that 12% of employees are highly engaged, 12% are minimially engaged and 76% range from slightly engaged to highly engaged.
+Companies can also set up some of the best computer monitoring software to help coordinate and monitor their employees and regarding company-wide studies of productivity, an attendee mentioned a bell-curve report that 12% of employees are highly engaged, 12% are minimially engaged and 76% range from slightly engaged to highly engaged.

 While it’s important to track employees’ willingness to engage in company values and productivity, it’s equally important to purge those from the workforce who are uninterested and lack intrinsic motivation.
 For example, executives mentioned that Amazon and Zappos will pay up to $5,000 for an employee to resign if he or she is “actively disengaged,” as one executive mentioned.